basnijholt/nijho.lt/content/post/dotfiles/index.md

 By sharing it, I hope to offer some practical ideas and perhaps save others some time in crafting their own ideal setup.

 Feel free to explore the [repository](https://github.com/basnijholt/dotfiles), borrow what you find useful, and adapt it to your needs.
+If you find it helpful, consider giving it a star!
 If you have suggestions or find issues, contributions are welcome!

 Happy terminal tinkering!